3 Best Phlebotomy Schools in Rhode Island

 Rhode Island map

-When we think about a phlebotomy technician, we believe that this person is only required to draw blood by puncturing skin or veins.
+When we think about a phlebotomy technician, we believe that this person is only required to draw blood by puncturing the skin or the veins.

 We do not think about other things that he/she has to perform during the day, such as setting up laboratory equipment and storing blood and fluid samples, which is of greater importance than just the drawing of the blood.